YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 ![The High performance cluster](./assets/img/posts/20240620/HPC_2.webp) <small>The High performance cluster - [Picture Source](https://medium.com/quantonation/a-beginners-guide-to-high-performance-computing-ae70246a7af)</small>

-High-performance computing uses tens of thousands to millions of processors or processor cores for parallel computing, which has the advantages of being more stable and efficient when performing heavy numerical computing tasks, and its running speed is usually much faster than the fastest laptop or server system.
+High-performance computing uses tens of thousands to millions of processors or processor cores for parallel computing, which has the advantages of being more stable when performing heavy numerical computing tasks, and its running speed is usually much faster than the fastest laptop or server system.

 <tweet>HPC is a technology that uses clusters of powerful processors that work in parallel to process massive, multidimensional data sets and solve complex problems at extremely high speeds.<a href="https://www.ibm.com/topics/hpc">[1]</a></tweet>